-Budget Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
-Furnish the information specified above.
-Other Type of Limit.
+assigned to funding levels that are limits on the maximum dollar amount of waiver so Furnish the information specified above. ervices.
+1 million die digermanien speegraa deere Other Type of Limit.
 The state employs another type of limit.
 Describe the limit and furnish the information specified above.